dsmHack/here-to-help-api/Readme.md

-To run:

-Docker:
-run 'mvn clean package'
-run 'docker-compose up'

-Command line:
-run 'mvn spring-boot:run' from the command line and the app will startup on localhost:8080

-IDE:
+# Here to Help

-Navigate to DsmHackapplication.class and run the main method
+## How to run the app:
+*(We're assuming docker is installed...)*

+run this from the root directory of the project: `mvn clean package && docker-compose up`